 Many Timescale customers migrate their PostgreSQL database from Amazon RDS PostgreSQL to Timescale.
 If this is you, you can now migrate your data progressively and on your own terms without the need to previously allocate disks to fit your newly ingested data or watch out for potentially full disks.
-Even better, you can immediately compress your data as soon as it gets into Timescale to save money compared to RDS (or tier it to object storage for even more savings).
+Even better, you can immediately compress your data as soon as it gets into Timescale to save money compared to RDS (or tier it to our low-cost object storage tier for even more savings).

 This new storage experience makes Timescale more accessible for projects of all shapes and sizes, which makes us very happy!
 Are you developing a proof of concept (PoC) or playing around with a small prototype with only a few MBs of data?
 No problem: you can pick our smaller compute capacity and store your time-series data in a high-performance service for a very affordable price.
 If your project takes off, you already have all you need to scale.

 Whether you start from scratch or with a multi-TB database, your Timescale service will grow with you.
 You won’t have to worry about last-minute storage resizing, and your database storage bill won’t suddenly spike due to plan upgrades.
 You can fit up to 16 TB of data post-compression in our regular storage (this is a lot of compressed data!), and if you’re looking for a cheaper way to scale…